 Completion of this online course will enable you to better understand how to price your products, position yourself in the “buy local”, direct sales or wholesale marketplace, and understand low-cost “guerrilla” marketing tactics to get the best bang for your buck and make your farm operation financially sustainable.
 If you complete the activities in this course, you will possess a marketing plan to guide decisions for which market channels to enter, branding and crisis management plans and pricing guidelines for your farm products.

 INTERMEDIATE to ADVANCED – New farmers with 1-3 years of farm management experience any farmers who have explored the basics of marketing and are ready to develop a formal marketing strategy.

 - Link your farm’s mission and vision to your commercial goals and marketing strategy

 - Understand the key elements of a solid marketing plan

-- Understand & use effective marketing strategies
+- Develop and implement effective marketing strategies

 - Create a marketing plan through weekly input from the course instructors